 •a declaration attesting the fact that the foreign company wants to open a branch in China needs to be provided to the registration authorities;

 •the registration for tax purposes and social contributions are also mandatory for a branch registration;

 •appointing a representative for your branch in China is also needed;

 •the business address of your branch needs to be mentioned by the Articles of Association.

 Large companies from abroad can decide on more than just one branch, as long as one of them is the head office in China.
 All the legal aspects can be entirely explained by our Chinese lawyers who are your disposal if you are a foreign investor looking to incorporate a business in China.

 Subsidiaries are also known as Foreign Invested Enterprises, are independent legal entities and the owners can enjoy 100% ownership.
 Even if it is not complicated to register a subsidiary in China, it is though recommended to ask for legal assistance and skip any misunderstandings that might occur.
 Just like in the case of branches, a subsidiary can run under the rules of a WFOE as long as the Articles of Association are provided to the authorities.
 The same minimum share capital of RMB 100,000 is available for opening a subsidiary in China as soon as a bank account in the local currency is open.
 A statement showing that the foreign company wants to establish a subsidiary in China is part of the documents which need to be prepared.
 A subsidiary needs to be registered for tax purposes, just like in the case of a branch.
 The difference between a branch and a subsidiary is that the second one addresses more to large companies with varied activities.
 However, most of the branches are found in the banking sector, but not limited to this.
-Do not hesitate to get in touch with our Chinese attorneys for more information in this matter.
+Do not hesitate to get in touch with our Chinese attorneys for more information in this matter and for formalities updated for 2021.
 They can also help you with the EORI application for your company.

 The benefits of a branch vs. the benefits of a subsidiary